 A neat window display at Fishs Eddy.
 Iconic NYC buildings built out of flatware.
-A nice sunset Friday evening.
-Taken from the East Village.

 The High Line park FINALLY opened this month.
 Click here for more information on The High Line.